ucsb-cs156-w22/jpa03-Jacqueskim/README.md

     <img alt="Enter psql $DATABASE_URL and click Run" src="https://user-images.githubusercontent.com/1119017/150206174-43193825-1afd-49f4-aeaf-cfadf0c0c6f3.png" width="400" />

 # will this be noticed for docs-qa and docs
-# first try did not get notice. try again. try again.
+# first try did not get notice. page might have been the issue.